 The APQP, or Advanced Product Quality Planning, is a proven approach for developing a new product to be made in high volume and under strict quality, timing, and cost requirements.

-It was developed in the automotive industry (virtually all tier-1 suppliers of car parts have to implement this approach.)
-It has also been adopted in other settings with similarly comprehensive requirements, with great success (companies who don’t require such a detailed plan may choose one that more closely adheres to the ISO 9001 and ISO 10005 definitions of a Quality Assurance Plan instead).
+It was developed by the North American automotive industry (virtually all tier-1 suppliers of car parts have to implement this approach.)
+It has also been adopted in other settings with similarly comprehensive requirements, with great success.
+(Note: for low- or medium-volume productions, a simpler quality plan is usually more appropriate).

 Adding some structure to the design & development phase

-I have heard many people tell me “design and development is not linear, so it is hard to formalize”.
-That’s very true, but there are ways to manage it as a series of process steps.
+I have heard many people tell me “design and development are not linear, so it is hard to formalize”.
+That’s very true, but there are ways to manage it as a series of process steps with gate reviews and required deliverables.

 In ISO 9001:2015, clause 8.3 reads “The organization shall establish, implement and maintain a design and development process that is appropriate to ensure the subsequent provision of products and services.”
 And it defines requirements for: